Skip to main content

 Do I still need to be enrolled with a GP?

-Yes.
-The Acute Care service is not designed to replace your GP.
-It is important to stay enrolled with your regular general practice for ongoing and routine care such as managing long-term conditions, prescriptions, and follow-ups.
+It is important to stay enrolled with your regular general practice for ongoing and routine care, including long-term condition management, repeat prescriptions, test results, screening, and follow-ups.

 Is this service for routine appointments?